hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 ```
 token: <personal token>
 tls-san:
-  - <ip of the server that you are currently in>
+  - <ip of the server you are currently in>
 ```